Some posts contain compensated links. Please read this disclaimer for more info.

 Descend from the Rudolf Hall into the Theresa Mine, and you will find the 6-meter deep underground lake.
 Visitors can rent a boat and row it around for 20 lei, taking in the gorgeous views and health-enhancing salty air.

-The Salina Turda is located about 45 minutes away from Cluj-Napoca by car, making it an excellent day trip.
+One of the most amazing things to see in Romania, the Salina Turda, is located about 45 minutes from Cluj-Napoca by car, making it an excellent day trip.
 If you haven’t rented your own vehicle, it is recommended to take a taxi or an organized tour to get there.
+If you’re spending a weekend in Cluj, this is a fantastic excursion.

 The Assumption Cathedral (also known as Dormition of The Theotokos Cathedral) is a beautiful Romanian Orthodox Cathedral located in the heart of Cluj-Napoca.
 Constructed between 1923 and 1933, the cathedral is built in a Romanian Brâncovenesc style, combining Renaissance and Byzantine architecture.